jpena23/auto_deploy/README.md

 # auto_deploy

-this will automate the deployment of an application and install any dependencies that are needed.
+this bash script will automate the deployment of an application and install any dependencies that are needed.